Silent Trader - Mission Headquarters

 2. Initial intrusion

-3. Establish backdoor
+3. Establish persistence

 4. Lateral movement